ikawrakow/ik_llama.cpp/github-data/discussions/258 - Quick-start Guide coming over from llama.cpp and ktransformers!.md

 </details>

+> 👤 **ubergarm** replied on **2025-04-11** at **19:03:52**
+>
+> @anikiforovopensource
+>
+> Hey very nice, I appreciate how thorough you are!
+>
+> 1. Interesting that `-ctk f16` is faster while only adding about 1GiB of VRAM @ 32k context as compared to `-ctk q8_0`.
+I'll keep that in mind for how I'm running, given I might prefer the extra speed over extra context in some configs.
+> 2. Aye, great job finding and offloading a few more layers into VRAM.
+This is exactly the right approch.
+I just learned some tips about which layers might be best to offload from @ikawrakow  [here on Discussion #323](https://github.com/ikawrakow/ik_llama.cpp/discussions/323#discussioncomment-12802730).
+> 3. You could collapse the override tensor command in your logs using regex e.g. either of these two I tested which are equivalent:
+> ```
+> # its okay if you have excessive stuff that doesn't match e.g. layer 61,62,63,...,69
+>
+>     --override-tensor [6-9]\.*exps=CPU,[1-6][0-9]\.*exps=CPU
+>
+> # or since it uses order of operations, specify the exact CUDA device layers first then "the rest on CPU"
+>
+>     --override-tensor [3-5]\.*exps=CUDA0,exps=CPU
+>
+> # or pass multiple times, the order matters so first cli options get first preference
+>
+>     -ot [3-5]\.*exps=CUDA0 \
+>     -ot exps=CPU
+>
+> ```
+> Its also fine to leave it how you have it to make it explicit.
+>
+> If you wanted to try something like ik mentions in the other discussion given you are using `-fmoe`, you could try to see how much fits like so:
+> ```
+> -ot blk\.[3-9]\.ffn_up_exps=CUDA0 \
+> -ot blk\.[3-9]\.ffn_gate_exps=CUDA0 \
+> -ot exps=CPU
+> ```
+>
+> > I prefer to run R1 instead of V3, so I currently don't have the quant to utilize more RAM.
+I can run benchmarks on your DS-R1 671B ubergarm IQ2_XS_R4 and DS-R1 671B ubergarm Q2_K_R4 quants if you share those.
+>
+> Wow thanks, yeah I never went back and quantized R1 given I just learned how to do this when V3-0324 dropped lol...
+>
+> If there is demand for it I might try to release a couple with slightly reduced shared experts / attention to fit longer context in 24GB VRAM.
+If things go well and I still have access to these remote rigs from https://level1techs.com, I def plan to hopefully release something assuming R2 is similar architecture.
+>
+> Thanks again!

 > 👤 **saood06** replied on **2025-04-12** at **04:17:40**
 >
 > >I prefer to run R1 instead of V3, so I currently don't have the quant to utilize more RAM.